socialize/socialize-sdk-android/sdk/doc/sphinx/source/push_notifications.rst

 .. include:: snippets/notification_manifest.txt

-I already have a BroadcastReceiver defined!
+I already have a BroadcastReceiver defined
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you already have a BroadcastReceiver defined in your application, you can simply call the Socialize handler